jank-lang/jank/README.md

 jank aims to be a programming language with hygienic, code-as-data macros, a strong, static type system, scope-based resource management (RAII), a direct focus on generic programming, and a native compiler.

-**NOTE:** jank, at this point, is _very_ incomplete. **jank cannot currently be used.** Furthermore, the design for jank will change a lot; what you see here is an interpolation between where the compiler is and where I want jank to go.
+**NOTE:** jank, at this point, is _very_ incomplete.
+Furthermore, the design for jank will change a lot; what you see here is an interpolation between where the compiler is and where I want jank to go.
 Nothing here is final.

 ## Progress
 |Compiler                     |Status                                     |